volodymyrhudyma/blog/content/blog/2020-05-02-objects-in-javascript.md

 user.getFullName = () => {
   return this.name + " " + this.surname;
-}
+};

-console.log(user.getFullName()); // TypeError: Cannot read property 'name' of undefined
+console.log(user.getFullName()); // TypeError: Cannot read property "name" of undefined
 ```

 Notice that both examples return the same error.
 Do you know why?

 Arrow function doesn't bind own `this` context, so we don't have access to object's properties.

-**Important note:** never define object's methods using arrow functions.
+**Important note:** do not define object's methods using arrow functions.

 ## Built-in object functions

 All objects in JavaScript descend from the parent `Object` constructor. `Object` has a lot of useful built-in methods we can access and use.

-**Important note:** `Object` methods are used directly on the `Object` constructor and use the object instance as a parameter.
+**Important note:** Object methods are used directly on the Object constructor and use the object instance as a parameter.
 They are also known as a static methods.

-The list of all `Object` built-in methods available for use:
+The list of all Object built-in methods available for use:

 #### `Object.create`